hortonworks/cloudbreak/docs/index.md

 The full proceess to be able to use an HDP cluster includes the following steps:

  * **Cloudbreak Deployer Installation**: You need to install Cloudbreak Deployer which is a small cli tool called `cbd`.
-It will help you to deploy the CloudBreak Application consisting several Docker containers.
+It will help you to deploy the Cloudbreak Application consisting several Docker containers.
 You have finished this step if you can issue `cbd --version`.
- * **CloudBreak Deployment**: Once you have installed Cloudbreak Deployer (cbd), it will start up several Docker containers: CloudBreak API, CloudBreak UI (called Uluwatu), Identity Server, and supporting databases.
+ * **Cloudbreak Deployment**: Once you have installed Cloudbreak Deployer (cbd), it will start up several Docker containers: Cloudbreak API, Cloudbreak UI (called Uluwatu), Identity Server, and supporting databases.
 You have finished this step, if you are able to login in your browser to Cloudbreak UI (Uluwatu).
  * **HDP Cluster Provisioning**: To be able to provision a HDP cluster, you will use the browser, to:
     * Create Credentials: You give access to Cloudbreak, to act on behalf of you, and start resources on the cloud provider.
     * Create Resources: Optionally you can define infrastructure parameters, such as, instance type, memory size, disk type/size, network...